Akiyoshidai Plateau 秋吉台

-However, before you explore the winding trails that run through this rocky grassland plateau, you may want to begin with Akiyoshido, the limestone caverns under Akiyoshidai that form the largest such subterranean system in the country.
+However, before you explore the winding trails that run through this rocky grassland plateau, you may want to begin with Akiyoshido, the limestone caverns under Akiyoshidai that form the largest such subterranean system in Japan.

 Akiyoshido and Akiyoshidai are accessible via an extensive bus network from Yamaguchi City, and also from other cities throughout the prefecture.